Run the trails of the farm and through Whitney and Thayer Woods. Three race distances to choose from!

 Visit the Clif Bar website for nutrition and training tips and to learn more about their products.

 Directions: Weir River Farm is less than 30 miles from Boston and is located at 140 Turkey Hill Lane in Hingham, MA.
+This is the address of the home where the farm offers CSA pick-up and this home is located across from where packet pick-up will be conducted next to the greenhouse.
 DO NOT ACCESS THE FARM PROPERTY FROM EAST STREET/RTE 228 ENTRANCE.

 Volunteers are the backbone of any good race.
 If you aren’t racing but still want to be a part of the action, help support the event as a volunteer.
 Contact Mark at info@SunMultisportEvents.com to learn more.